cskau/nlpwp/words.md

 {% endhighlight %}

 Its type is *[Char]*, which should be read as 'list of characters'.
-Of course, writing down words like this is not very convenient.
-And as the second to last example already suggests, there is a more convenient notation: wrap the characters in double quotes:
+Of course, writing down words in this manner is not very convenient.
+Fortunately, as the second to last example already suggests, there is a more convenient notation: wrap the characters in double quotes:

 {% highlight haskell %}
 Prelude> "hello"